Page title

 The right of quiet enjoyment is a term used in the leasing of property that conveys the right to a tenant to have occupancy of the property without unreasonable interference from their landlord or another tenant.
 This is intended to reflect that an enrolled occupier should have an exclusive right to their property.
 In general, a clause granting the lessee the right of quiet enjoyment is present in a lease.
 If this clause is not present, but ‘exclusive occupancy’ is granted this achieves the same intent.

 The second component is the 10m2 of floor area leased.
 Generally, a lease will specify the square meterage of area that has been let.
 If not, the CEO should seek information from the applicant regarding this.
-There are also a series of exclusions to what should count towards the square meterage requirement to deal with a number of the alleged sham instances which were occurring.
+There are also a series of exclusions to what should count towards the square meterage requirement.
 These are:

 ExclusionExamples